Injuries and mortality among the conscientious objectors was

 higher than in the general military that they refused to participate in.

-re-instated and a citizen told to report for conscription, there may be
+various penalties if they refuse to do so.
+Should the draft be re-instated and a citizen told to report for conscription, there may be

 only a week or two available to apply for Conscientious Objector